ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Next Steps

-- Chapter 4 of *Introduction to Computation and Programming Using Python*
+- Read chapter 4 of *Introduction to Computation and Programming Using Python*
 - Check out the [course slides](/slides/data-abstraction/function-scope/) for a detailed investigation of these chapters!
 - Run the Jupyter notebooks in `data-abstraction/function-scope/` with:
     - :material-language-python: [Jupyter Lite](https://proactiveprogrammers.com/live/)